NigayAO/NigayAO/README.md

 - 👋 Hi, I’m @NigayAO
 - 👀 I’m interested in search something new for myself 🙌
-- 🌱 I’m currently learning Swift language and IOS
-- 💞️ I’m looking to collaborate on team with a good purpose
 - 📫 How to reach me Nigay_AO@bk.ru

 <!---